veertuinc/anka-docs/anka-build-cloud/Release Notes/_index.md

 ## Current Version

+### 1.45.0 (1.45.0-8cf8fb10) - November 13th, 2024

+- **Improvement:** The task drawer in the UI now keeps successful tasks around until the user dismisses them or closes the entire drawer.
+- **Improvement:** All nodes groups now show on the Controller's Nodes page without the ellipsis hiding them.
+- **Bug Fix:** Anka Usage in the Controller's Nodes page now shows the correct usage.
+- **Bug Fix:** Save Template Image with massive stdout/err output will cause failure posting to etcd.
+We now only include the last 1MB of output to prevent this.
+- **Bug Fix:** Controller UI was not showing API keys.
+- (Required ETCD Version: 3.5.16)

+---

+## Previous Versions

 ### 1.44.0 (1.44.0-19dc773e) - October 29th, 2024

 - **New Feature:** [Endpoint to restart a running VM.]({{< relref "whats-new/build-cloud-1.44.0/index.md#restart-a-running-vm-endpoint" >}})